Commercial Driver FAQs in Florida

 Will I need to undergo a medical examination?

-Yes, you'll need to successfully complete a physical, and have the Medical Examination Report verifying your results.
+Yes, you'll need to successfully complete a physical, and have the Medical Examination Report (Form 649-F) verifying your results.

 Where can I receive skills training for my CDL tests?